My apartment walls are decked with family photos, storage baskets, and more, yet there are no holes. What's my secret? Command Hooks!

 Voilà!
 Hanging storage solutions!

-3. Given that weight estimation, I figured that I would need two of the jumbo sized Command hooks to do the job (see link below).
+- Given that weight estimation, I figured that I would need two of the jumbo-sized Command hooks to do the job (see link below).

 This coat rack has held up perfectly all year!
 It even stood the test of holding my, my husband's, and our toddler's winter coats through that entire brutal Chicago winter we had (2014).
 I couldn't be more pleased with it!

-This is the type of Command hook I used for this project (see right)
+Note: This is the kind of hook I used for this project.

 She's not even two years old yet, but already my toddler has amassed a ton of toys, blankets, and all kinds of other things.
 At some point, the toy boxes started to overflow, and I had to come up with another way to store all of her beloved stuffed animals and such.
 Above, you'll see a photo from her nursery showing my simple solution: